johnfraserss/ICS4U/examples/objects/README.md

-Future home of Objects notes.
+This file is the future home of Objects notes.